Global Health Initiative

 Our Purpose

 The Global Health Initiative aims to foster enhanced care of foreign-born patients through education, research and programming.
-Our approach acknowledges that global health work is not limited to the developing world; rather, individuals and diseases freely cross transnational boundaries.
+Our approach acknowledges that global health work is not limited to resource-poor settings; rather, individuals and health issues freely cross transnational boundaries.
 We therefore focus on the care of foreign-born patients, both locally in the United States and abroad.

 Further, our work takes an anthropological approach to care.
 Traditional models of global health work have typically been constrained to medical mission work which focuses on discrete medical interventions, often in the absence of understanding the biopsychosocial context of a region.
 Our education, research, and programming instead have at their core the anthropological understanding of critical issues that impact health, such as economics, gender and politics.